Learning effective dynamics from data-driven stochastic systems: Conclusion and discussion

 In this paper, we design a general framework to learn effective reduced systems and dynamics, given short-term initial data and an unknown slow-fast stochastic dynamical system.
 To solve high dimensional data evolving over low dimensional space, we propose a neural network called Auto-SDE to approximate invariant manifold.
 The name of this network comes from considering our loss function evolves both autoencoder loss and the time evolutionary loss from a stochastic differential equation.
-First, we estimate the coefficients of the stochastic dynamical systems from the short time-interval pairwise data through the Kramers–Moyal formula and the Hermite polynomials.
+First, we estimate the coefficients of the stochastic dynamical systems from the short time-interval pairwise data through the Kramers–Moyal formula and the polynomials.
 We then predict the dynamics over large time intervals and learn the invariant manifold as prediction time goes to long time period.
 Combining the slow equations and the invariant manifold, we can learn the effective reduced dynamics of the original systems.
-Two examples of nonlinear slow-fast systems are used to illustrate the validation of our method.
-When comparing some metrics of reduced system with the original slow variables, both the stochastic trajectories and the distributions show that our framework is promising.
+Three examples of nonlinear slow-fast systems are used to illustrate the validation of our method.
+For the first two example, when comparing some metrics of reduced system with the original slow variables, both the stochastic trajectories and the distributions show that our framework is promising.
 Furthermore, by varying the noise level, we demonstrate how noise affects the concentration of approximated dynamics near the manifold.
+For the third example, as the manifold cannot be explicitly expressed in terms of slow variables, we compare the manifold on top of phase portrait and show the various behaviors of sample paths near the invariant manifold.
 All in all, our framework based on Auto-SDE is general and accurate, and is effective to reduce high-dimensional systems to low dimensional space, as well as potentially contributing to the temporal nonlinear dimension reduction analysis of real-world data in science and engineering.